 Clostridium difficile is a gram-positive bacterium that is the cause most implicated in antibiotic-associated diarrhea.
 The emergence of a newer hypervirulent strain North American pulsed-field gel electrophoresis type 1 (NAP1) has been attributed to the increase in incidence and severity of C. difficile infections (CDI) over the last decade.

 Antibiotic use remains the leading risk factor for C. difficile infection.
-Several classes of antibiotics such as penicillins, cephalosporins, fluoroquinolones, and clindamycin are implicated in the cause of the disease.
+Several classes of antibiotics such as penicillins, cephalosporins, fluoroquinolone, and clindamycin are implicated in the disease's cause.
 Apart from antibiotic usage, other risk factors involved in the causation include advanced age, chemotherapy, use of proton pump inhibitors, chronic renal disease, chronic liver disease, and malnutrition.

-Clinical manifestations of the infection caused by C. difficile vary from asymptomatic carrier to severe disease-causing, toxic megacolon, depending on a wide range of pathogen and host factors.
+Clinical manifestations of the infection caused by C. difficile vary from an asymptomatic carrier to severe disease-causing, toxic megacolon, depending on a wide range of pathogen and host factors.
 Watery diarrhea with mucus or occult blood, anorexia, nausea, vomiting, low-grade fever, and lower abdominal pain are the symptoms commonly associated with diarrhea and colitis caused by C. difficile.
 In certain instances, patients develop fulminant colitis characterized by diarrhea, diffuse abdominal pain, abdominal distension, hypovolemia which could lead to sepsis, toxic megacolon, and perforated bowel with peritonitis.
-Rare presentations such as protein-losing enteropathy and extracolonic manifestations like appendicitis, reactive arthritis, and cellulitis were reported in the literature.
-Recurrent infection caused by C. difficile is described as complete resolution of the symptoms when treated and occurrence of the symptoms after the treatment is stopped.
+Us reported rare presentations such as protein-losing enteropathy and extra-colonic manifestations like appendicitis, reactive arthritis, and in the literature.
+Recurrent infection caused by C. difficile is described as a complete resolution of the symptoms when treated and they stop occurrence of the symptoms.

-The management of C. difficile infection includes a multistep approach of discontinuing the usage of inciting antibiotics, isolating the patient, and administering the appropriate antibiotic based on the severity of the infection.
+The management of C. difficile infection includes a multi-step approach of discontinuing the usage of inciting antibiotics, isolating the patient, and administering the antibiotic based on the severity of the infection.
 The antibiotics usually used in the treatment of C. difficile infection are vancomycin or fidaxomicin.
-Patients who are asymptomatic in spite of having a positive stool toxin test do not require treatment.
+Asymptomatic patients despite having a positive stool toxin test do not require treatment.
 Intravenous metronidazole can be used in a patient who suffers from ileus where the delivery of orally administered antibiotics will be delayed.
 However, vancomycin cannot be administered intravenously because it cannot be secreted into the colon.

 The first recurrence of C. difficile infection can be treated with a prolonged taper and pulsed vancomycin regimen which is 125 mg, 4 times per day for 10 to 14 days, 2 times per day for 7 days, one time a day for 7 days, and lastly, once every 2 to 3 days for 2 to 8 weeks or fidaxomicin 200 mg, 2 times per day for 10 days if vancomycin was used for the initial episode.